 Supporting organizations or facilitators need real, deep knowledge in tourism and community work to succeed.
 NGO’s and government frequently think CBT is ‘easy’ and underestimate the amount of time and effort needed to develop a successful CBT.
 Many projects are initiated without learning from past successes and failures.
 If short of skill, knowledge and experiences, one should reach out to work with experienced organizations.
 Staff need training for specific tasks as well as to visualize the important steps of the CBT process, including trust building, commitment, marketing etc.

-When the private sector work together with a community at the right time, (when there is sufficient demand), with a respectful relationship, it is possible to welcome tourists in the community regularly.
+When the private sector works together with a community at the right time, (when there is sufficient demand), with a respectful relationship, it is possible to welcome tourists in the community regularly.

 It’s important that CBT really does benefit the whole community, not only CBT service providers.
 This can be done through contributing a % of income to a village development fund which supports community development.
 This contribution will help the community members learn that even if they are not CBT member, they can receive benefits indirectly from CBT as well.